frankTheCodeBoy/Full_Stack_Integration_Microsoft_Project_2025/README.md

 This repository was created as part of the **Microsoft Full-Stack Developer Professional Certificate** offered on Coursera.

 It represents the final capstone for the specialization titled:
 **"Full-Stack Integration"**
 Completed by **Francis Olum** on **August 16, 2025**.
 🔗 [Verified Certificate – Coursera](https://coursera.org/verify/professional-cert/PZIW9EU04LNW)

-The certificate validates job-ready proficiency in:
+This certificate affirms job-ready proficiency in:

-- ✅ Front-end development with **Blazor**
+- ✅ Building responsive front-end interfaces with Blazor
-- ✅ Back-end APIs using **ASP.NET Core**
+- ✅ Developing secure, scalable APIs using ASP.NET Core
-- ✅ Database integration with **Entity Framework**
+- ✅ Integrating relational databases via Entity Framework
-- ✅ Secure authentication and role-based access
+- ✅ Implementing authentication, authorization, and role-based access
-- ✅ Performance optimization and DevOps deployment
+- ✅ Optimizing performance and deploying with DevOps practices
-- ✅ Scalable architecture and modular design
+- ✅ Designing modular, production-grade full-stack architectures

 ---